funny-falcon/inmemory_kv/README.md

 Currently, `InMemoryKV::Str2Str` is a string to string hash table with LRU built in (a lot like builtin Hash).

+It doesn't participate in GC and not encounted in.
+It uses `malloc` for simplicity.

+If you do not clone and not mutate it in a fork, than it is as fork-frienly as your malloc is.

 ## Installation

 Add this line to your application's Gemfile: